Application Models

 tables can be processed in a similar way.

-About application models and versions
+About Application Models and versions

-To manage data relation rules, XDM uses application models.
-An application model has one or more associated versions.
-The different application model versions represent different versions of an application that is used in an organization.
-For example, version 2 of a production application may have introduced new tables when compared with version 1 of the same application.
-You can create one application model with two versions called V1 and V2, and V2 would contain additional rules that reflect the newly added tables and how they are connected to the tables that already existed in V1.
+To manage data relation rules, XDM uses Application Models.
+An Application Model has one or more associated versions.
+The different Application Model versions represent different versions of an Application that is used in an organization.
+For example, version 2 of a production Application may have introduced new tables when compared with version 1 of the same application.
+You can create one Application Model with two versions called V1 and V2, and V2 would contain additional rules that reflect the newly added tables and how they are connected to the tables that already existed in V1.

 A version contains information about the start table.
 This table is the